apache/cordova-docs/docs/en/edge/stylesheet.md

   as an object method.

 * Use parentheses when referring to `method()` and `function()` names.
-  Exception: when referencing the object rather than calling it.
+  (Exception: when assigning a reference to the object rather than calling it as a method.)

 ## Punctuation